-The High Court exercises its powers of revision sparingly.
-There must be something “palpably wrong” in the lower court’s decision that causes “serious injustice” (whether to the offender or others) before the High Court will grant a criminal revision.
+The General Division of the High Court exercises its powers of revision sparingly.
+There must be something “palpably wrong” in the lower court’s decision that causes “serious injustice” (whether to the offender or others) before the General Division of the High Court will grant a criminal revision.
 Hence, the applicant must not only prove that there is some error in the judgment, but also that material injustice has occurred as a result.

 The following are some examples where the court found that there was a “serious injustice” that required it to exercise its powers of criminal revision:

 Where an offender was sentenced based on an inaccurate charge and statement of facts